dettner/SwedishIdentityNumbers/src/SwedishIdentityNumbers/README.md

 using SwedishIdentityNumbers;

 var personnummer = new Personnummer("8507301234"); // also allows 850730-1234
+// throws
+// ArgumentNullException if null
+// ArgumentException if empty
+// FormatException if not of the correct format
 ```

 #### Get the Date of Birth (a DateOnly) from a `Personnummer`